 Date palm, Phoenix dactylifera is one of 14 species in the Phoenix genus.
 Ancient Greeks like Pliny the Elder referred to date palms as phoinikos (phoenix).
 To ancient Egyptians the mythological Bennu bird was associated with both herons and palm trees as symbols of the self-resurrecting Sun.
 The city of Heliopolis, “City of the Sun” or “Pillar City of On” worshipped the Bennu as being self-created.
 The mound from which the sacred Bennu grew was called benben.

 Tall stone obelisks were created circa 2500 BCE that represented date palms; the benben a four-sided pyramid-shaped stone was placed on top.
-The fronds of a date palm symbolize the red and gold plumage of the Bennu.
-In Egyptian mythology, the Bennu bird held the immortal soul or “ba” of Ra, the Sun god on his journey.
+The fronds of a date palm symbolize the plumage of the Bennu.
+In Egyptian mythology, the Bennu bird held the immortal soul or “ba” of Ra, the Sun god on his solar journey.